-Jeffrey J. McParland has served as President - Finance and Administration of our general partner since December 15, 2010 and of Targa and TRI since October 25, 2010.
-He has also served as a director of TRI since December 16, 2010.
-Mr. McParland served as Executive Vice President and Chief Financial Officer of Targa between October 27, 2005 and October 25, 2010 and of TRI between April 2004 and October 25, 2010 and was a consultant for the TRI predecessor company during 2003.
+Jeffrey J. McParland has served as President - Finance and Administration of the Company since October 25, 2010 and of our general partner since December 15, 2010.
+He also served as Executive Vice President and Chief Financial Officer of the Company between October 27, 2005 and October 25, 2010.
+He also served as an officer of an affiliate of the Company during 2004 and 2005 and was a consultant for the affiliate during 2003.
 He served as Executive Vice President and Chief Financial Officer of our general partner between October 2006 and December 15, 2010 and served as a director of our general partner from October 2006 to February 2007.
-Mr. McParland served as Treasurer of Targa from October 27, 2005 until May 2007, of our general partner from October 2006 until May 2007 and of TRI from April 2004 until May 2007.
-Mr. McParland served as Secretary of TRI between February 2004 and May 2004, at which time he was elected as Assistant Secretary.
+Mr. McParland served as Treasurer of the Company from October 27, 2005 until May 2007 and of our general partner from October 2006 until May 2007.
 Mr. McParland served as Senior Vice President, Finance of Dynegy Inc., a company engaged in power generation, the midstream natural gas business and energy marketing, from 2000 to 2002.
 In this position, he was responsible for corporate finance and treasury operations activities.
 He served as Senior Vice President, Chief Financial Officer and Treasurer of PG&E Gas Transmission, a midstream natural gas and regulated natural gas pipeline company, from 1999 to 2000.
 Prior to 1999, he worked in various engineering and finance positions with companies in the power generation and engineering and construction industries.

-Paul W. Chung has served as Executive Vice President, General Counsel and Secretary of our general partner since October 2006, Targa since its formation on October 27, 2005 and of TRI since May 2004.
-Mr. Chung served as Executive Vice President and General Counsel of Coral from 1999 to April 2004; Shell Trading North America Company, a subsidiary of Shell, from 2001 to April 2004; and Coral Energy, LLC from 1999 to 2001.
+Paul W. Chung has served as Executive Vice President, General Counsel and Secretary of the Company since its formation on October 27, 2005 and of our general partner since October 2006.
+He also served as an officer of an affiliate of the Company during 2004 and 2005.
+Mr. Chung served as Executive Vice President and General Counsel of Coral from 1999 to April 2004; Shell Trading North America Company, a subsidiary of Shell Oil Company ("Shell"), from 2001 to April 2004; and Coral Energy, LLC from 1999 to 2001.
 In these positions, he was responsible for all legal and regulatory affairs.
 He served as Vice President and Assistant General Counsel of Tejas from 1996 to 1999.
 Prior to 1996, Mr. Chung held a number of legal positions with different companies, including the law firm of Vinson & Elkins L.L.P.

-Matthew J. Meloy has served as Executive Vice President and Chief Financial Officer of our general partner and Targa since May 2015 and of TRI since June 2015.
-He also served as Treasurer of our general partner and Targa until December 2015.
-Mr. Meloy previously served as Senior Vice President, Chief Financial Officer and Treasurer of our general partner since December 15, 2010 and of Targa and TRI since October 25, 2010.
-He also served as Vice President - Finance and Treasurer of Targa and TRI between April 2008 and October 2010, and as Director, Corporate Development of Targa and TRI between March 2006 and March 2008 and of our general partner between March 2006 and March 2008.
+Matthew J. Meloy has served as Executive Vice President and Chief Financial Officer of the Company and our general partner since May 2015.
+He also served as Treasurer of the Company and our general partner until December 2015.
+Mr. Meloy previously served as Senior Vice President, Chief Financial Officer and Treasurer of the Company since October 25, 2010 and of our general partner since December 15, 2010.
+He also served as Vice President - Finance and Treasurer of the Company between April 2008 and October 2010, and as Director, Corporate Development of the Company between March 2006 and March 2008 and of our general partner between March 2006 and March 2008.
 He has served as Vice President - Finance and Treasurer of our general partner between April 2008 and December 15, 2010.
 Mr. Meloy was with The Royal Bank of Scotland in the structured finance group, focusing on the energy sector from October 2003 to March 2006, most recently serving as Assistant Vice President.